How to Deal With Theft Misdemeanor Charges in California

 When you’re confronting federal criminal accusations, it’s critical to contact an experienced federal criminal lawyer who knows how to handle these cases.
 I represent individuals charged with a variety of federal charges, including theft.

-Call my law firm at 650-761-0148 today for a free consultation on your case.
+Whether a third-degree felony theft or a misdemeanor theft, the potential consequences of a conviction are significant.
+Give me a call at 650-761-0148 today for a free consultation on your case.
 It’s time to act and defend your rights!

 When Is Theft a Misdemeanor?

-1) Using the worth of the stolen goods as a guideline
+1) Using the Worth of the Stolen Goods as a Guideline

 Under California state regulations, the value of the goods allegedly taken affects whether you will be prosecuted with a felony theft or misdemeanor theft.
 It also influences the seriousness of the offense.

-2) Depending on the sort of robbery
+2) Depending on the Sort of Robbery